Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

-Now, since $j$ is a quasi-admissible monomorphism, \Cref{lem:qadm mono loc} shows that $j^*$ is a colocalization.
-Thus, for any $F \in D(S)$, $j_\sharp j^* F$ is a colocal object for this colocalization, so there is a contractible space of lifts of the essentially unique map $j_\sharp j^* F \to i_* i^* F$ along the counit $j_\sharp j^* i_ i^* F \to i_* i^* F$, which is equivalent to any map $j_\sharp \pt \to i_* i^* F$.
+Now, since $j$ is a quasi-admissible monomorphism, \Cref{lem:qadm mono loc} shows that $j^*$ is a colocalization, so it defines a colocalization $\Fun(I, D(S)) \to \Fun(I, D(U))$.
+Thus, $j_\sharp j^* M$ is a colocal object for this colocalization, so there is a contractible space of lifts of the essentially unique map $j_\sharp j^* M \to i_* i^* M$ along the counit $j_\sharp j^* i_* i^* M \to i_* i^* M$, which is equivalent to any map $j_\sharp \pt \to i_* i^* M$.
 Thus, we see that any commutative square whose boundary has the same top and right arrows that we specified, is equivalent to this one.
-In particular, $\square_i$ is equivalent to this commutative square.
+In particular, $\square_i M$ is equivalent to this commutative square.